mjb3/Discuit.jl/docs/src/examples.md

 ?DiscuitModel
 ```

-Next we define a rate function.
-The first example is a simple Kermack-McKendrick model and the event rates for infection and recovery respectively are given by:
+Next we define a rate function equivalent to that of the basic Kermack-McKendrick `SIS` (and `SIR`) model.
+The event rates for infection and recovery events respectively are given by:

 $r_1 = \theta_1 SI$